 What is geo-blocking?

 Geo-blocking is one of the most popular internet censorship methods.
+China applies heavy censorship on its internet users, and without a VPN for China, you will have limited access to online resources there.
 Via this technique, certain media streaming providers can limit the availability of their service only to certain countries or locations.

 What does this technique imply?